Jörg-Peter Ewert: Research in Neurobiology

 Jörg-Peter Ewert is one of the pioneers of Neuroethology.
-Since 1963, he has studied the neurophysiological bases of visually controlled behavior in amphibians (Homepage), with particular emphasis on researching the common toad.His focus is on investigating neural correlates of classical ethological concepts such as "key stimulus" and "releasing mechanism".
+Since 1963, he has studied the neurophysiological bases of visually controlled behavior in amphibians (Homepage), with particular emphasis on researching the common toad.
+His focus is on investigating neural correlates of classical ethological concepts such as "key stimulus" and "releasing mechanism".

 Ewert proposed a revised concept of a case-related key stimulus.
-The "key" does not refer to a specific stimulus feature, but to a neural algorithm that reveals the prey category by weighting critical prey feature components in comparison with non-prey cues.
+The "key" does not refer to a specific stimulus feature, but to a neural algorithm that reveals the prey category by weighting critical configurational prey feature components in comparison with non-prey cues.
 With his staff, he analyzed (i) neuronal circuits that translate visual sign stimuli into behavioral responses and (ii) neural loops that modulate – e.g., modify/specify – the translation.

 Ewert's research in toad vision belongs to the pilot case studies in neuroethology.
 A research objective is the implementation of neural principles derived from toads' brains into artificial neural networks.
-The modeling of central nervous processes was carried out in collaboration with Werner von Seelen (Germany), Helge Ritter (Germany), Francisco Cervantes-Pérez (Mexico), Michael A. Arbib (USA), and Ann Reddipogu (UK).
+The modeling of central nervous processes was carried out in communication with Werner von Seelen (Germany), Helge Ritter (Germany), Francisco Cervantes-Pérez (Mexico), Michael A. Arbib (USA), Ann Reddipogu (UK), and Naoto Yoshida (Japan).